 He focuses particularly on the intersection of narrative through poetry, playwriting and essay.
 His belief in humanity overrides his doubts in people.
 His core desire for society is a deep hope for more intimate relationships not just amongst friends and family, but strangers and enemies.
 He recently ran for Mayor of his hometown, he is Executive Director of Meals on Wheels of Lancaster, and serves on a variety of boards including Everence Financial Credit Union and the Executive Board of Atlantic Coast Conference of MCUSA.
 But beyond those things, he just wants to be a good steward of his resources building a world of Shalom without castes of haves and have-nots.

-Ben Wideman is Campus Pastor for 3rd Way Collective, a campus ministry at Penn State University launched in the fall of 2014 by University Mennonite Church.
+Ben Wideman is campus pastor for 3rd Way Collective, a campus ministry at Penn State University launched in the fall of 2014 by University Mennonite Church.
 Ben spends his time creating spaces for peace, justice, and faith on campus.
-Ben and his family live in State College, Pa., where they enjoy spending time outdoors, discovering community events, and connecting with their congregation at University Mennonite Church.
+Ben and his family live in State College, Pennsylvania, where they enjoy spending time outdoors, discovering community events, and connecting with their congregation at University Mennonite Church.

-Elwood Yoder teaches history in Harrisonburg, Virginia at Eastern Mennonite High School.
+Elwood Yoder teaches history and Bible at Eastern Mennonite High School in Harrisonburg, Virginia.

-Elwood and his wife Joy attend Zion Mennonite Church, Broadway, Virginia, where they raised their three children who are now young adults.
+Elwood and his wife, Joy, attend Zion Mennonite Church in Broadway, Virginia, where they raised their three children who are now young adults.
 Good music keeps Elwood’s soul alive and well.
-Whether it’s classic rock from the 1970s, gospel bluegrass, or leading hymns and contemporary music at church, the music and lyrics keep him going.
+Whether it’s classic rock from the 1970s, gospel bluegrass or leading hymns and contemporary music at church, the music and lyrics keep him going.